casper-network/docs-archive/implementation/serialization-standard.rst

 Block header
 ~~~~~~~~~~~~
-The header portion of a Block, programmatically, is defined as follows:
+The header portion of a Block, structurally, is defined as follows:

 .. code:: rust